 But why the separation?

-This information is invaluable to sales teams — giving them deep customer insights to have more intelligent conversations with prospects, quickly deepen relationships, and speed up sales cycles.
+This information can be invaluable to sales teams — giving them deep customer insights to have more intelligent conversations with prospects, quickly deepen relationships, and speed up sales cycles.
 Specifically, organizations that equip their sales team with rich information on prospects (without them having to hunt it down) will be more efficient, productive and effective in the long run.

-For Criteria Corp, a B2B SaaS company, used a CDP to provide their sales team important data from Hubspot.
+Criteria Corp, a B2B SaaS company, used a CDP to provide their sales team important data from Hubspot.
 The result?
 More informed and relevant conversations that helped accelerate the average lead-to-meeting time.

 Making this data readily available also dramatically reduced the amount of time the team previously spent researching accounts.